Lexicon

 ORIGINAL

 A production system that generates economic surplus, allocates that surplus toward its own replication, executes replication with declining human involvement, and coordinates through neutral settlement infrastructure.
+The pattern is already visible in miniature: an LLM fine-tuned to generate training data for the next LLM, evaluated by yet another LLM, deployed to generate revenue that funds the next round of compute.
 Self-sustaining in the sense that a biological species is.
-Raises question: what human claims on value persist?
+The question it raises: what human claims on value persist?

 Standing (Epistemic)